dwmcrobb/libDwm/README.md

 virtual classes and inheritance.
 The downside is that it leads to multiple inheritance, which creates headaches for some modern C++ features like defaulted comparison operators.
-Now that we have readable concepts for simple tasks, I can remove the inheritance requirement and one day remove these virtual classes (which I now consider deprecated but haven't yet marked them as such):
+Now that we have readable concepts for simple tasks, I have removed the inheritance requirement and can one day remove these virtual classes (which I now consider deprecated but haven't yet marked them as such):

 - DescriptorIOCapable, DescriptorReadable and DescriptorWritable